Mastering Thought Leadership in B2B Marketing

 To engage and attract an audience, you’ve got to speak to genuine industry needs and challenges.
 You’ve got to understand the pain points of your colleagues, your market, your people.
 And you’ve got to have a point of view.

 The challenge for many leaders is how to identify your expertise — not just in your industry but the part of the industry, or business, that you’re passionate about.
 In other words, what’s your wheelhouse?
-Then it’s about identifying your point of view, which is a combination of your unique perspective, experience, lessons learned, insights, and stories.

-Work with a team to make it happen
+Work With a Team to Make it Happen

 One of the biggest challenges we find with leaders is that many are so busy leading there’s little time to sit back, think, and reflect on what you do, what works, how, and why.
-The irony of thought leadership is that the strongest, most successful examples — those voices we consider a singular, credible source of truth — are certainly not doing it alone.

 “Creating” thought leadership is not a one-person show; nor is keeping it going over the duration.
 You need a team to make that happen — with the skills, bandwidth, or acumen to polish up your thought leadership content, get it out in the world, promote it, get people wanting more, and keep the cycle going.

 As a leader, chances are you’ve learned to delegate across a range of functions.
 Thought leadership is no different.
-Roles on a typical thought leadership support team may include:

-• Content strategy — to help you pinpoint your audience and determine the optimal cadence, topics, and venues for sharing your thought leadership.
+- Content strategy — to help you pinpoint your audience and determine the optimal cadence, topics, and venues for sharing your thought leadership.

-• Marketing — to help you craft your thought leadership persona, including your own unique voice, and align with in-company initiatives and developments.
+- Marketing — to help you craft your thought leadership persona, including your own unique voice, and align with in-company initiatives and developments.

-• Media contacts — to help connect your thought leadership with the best venues.
+- Media contacts — to help connect your thought leadership with the best venues.

-• Editorial — to help you pick and refine ideas, brainstorm, and handle the process of getting it ready to publish.
+- Editorial — to help you pick and refine ideas, brainstorm, and handle the process of getting it ready to publish.

-• Copywriting — to work with your rough prose and turn it into a well-crafted piece that reflects your voice and tone.
+- Copywriting — to work with your rough prose and turn it into a well-crafted piece that reflects your voice and tone.

-• SEO — to make sure your content is rich with search terms and gets you (and your business) found.
+- SEO — to make sure your content is rich with search terms and gets you (and your business) found.

-• Scheduling — to keep the cadence and calendar of content going so you’re out there on a regular basis.
+- Scheduling — to keep the cadence and calendar of content going so you’re out there on a regular basis.

-• Social media — to promote your content strategically and add your voice to industry conversations (someone has to respond to those comments!).
+- Social media — to promote your content strategically and add your voice to industry conversations (someone has to respond to those comments!).

-• Analytics — to assess how your content is doing and what needs to be improved.
+- Analytics — to assess how your content is doing and what needs to be improved.

 There’s a huge disconnect between expectations and reality when it comes to creating strong thought leadership.
 Keep these three pitfalls in mind, and you’ll be ahead of the game: